Diarrhea

 Diarrhea is often accompanied by abdominal pain and cramps, as well as bloating.
 Symptoms can also include fever, and head and limb pain.

 Important: Dizziness and circulation problems can occur if the body has lost too much liquid and sodium (electrolytes).
-In this case, a doctor should be contacted immediately.
+In this case, a doctor should be contacted without delay.

 It is advisable to contact a doctor in the case of:

 There are a variety of causes of diarrhea.
-One of the most common causes is a gastrointestinal infection caused by the very contagious norovirus or rotovirus.
+One of the most common causes is a gastrointestinal infection caused by very contagious noroviruses or rotaviruses.
 It occurs most frequently in small children and the elderly.
-In Germany, bacterial gastrointestinal infections are typically caused by campylobacter or salmonella.
+In Germany, campylobacter and salmonella are common causes of bacterial gastrointestinal infections.
 Diarrhea can also occur when traveling.
 Depending on the country, unsanitary conditions can cause shigella, certain E. coli, or parasite infections.

 Diarrhea is not only caused by infections, however.
 Other possible causes are:

-• chronically inflamed intestinal diseases such as Crohn's disease and ulcerative colitis
+- chronic inflammatory intestinal diseases such as Crohn’s disease or ulcerative colitis

 How does diarrhea progress?